NYUAppSec/appsec_hw4/README.md

 ## What to Submit

+The repository should contain all the files of the Android project, plus the text files BUG.txt and difference.txt.

-In order to submit your code, please only submit a file called `git_link.txt` that contains the name of your repository.
+To submit your code, please submit a file called `git_link.txt` that contains the name of your repository.
 For example, if your GitHub account username is exampleaccount, you would submit a text file named `git_link.txt` to Gradescope with only one line that reads the following: